The Band's Visit (musical): Synopsis

 As Dina and Tewfiq prepare to head out, Camal uses the pay phone to call the Egyptian embassy as the Telephone Guy watches him aggressively.
-Papi lets the rest of the band sleep in the café while he goes out; he has been invited by his friend Zelger and Zelger’s girlfriend Anna on a double date with Anna’s cousin Julia, but suffers from anxiety about going out with her.
+Papi lets the rest of the band sleep in the café while he goes out; he has been invited by his friend Zelger and Zelger’s girlfriend Anna on a double date with Anna’s cousin Julia, but has anxiety about going out with her.
 Against Papi’s wishes, Haled tags along.
 (Note: The unnamed band members on stage play “Soraya” during the interlude between scenes.)
 Dina and Tewfiq sit down for dinner at a nearby cafeteria and quickly become the center of attention among the locals.
 Dina tells Tewfiq to ignore them and asks him what style of music his band plays; he claims that they are a traditional orchestra that sticks to classical Arab music.
 Dina recalls her childhood, and how every week she would listen to music on Egyptian radio stations from the likes of Umm Kulthum and watch Egyptian movies starring Omar Sharif.
 Tewfiq quotes one of the movies in question and they bond over the shared memories ("Omar Sharif").
 Just then, Dina’s ex-lover Sammy enters with his family; it is implied that Dina is still having an affair with him.
 After an awkward greeting where Dina introduces Tewfiq, Sammy leaves with his family in a huff.
 Tewfiq suggests that it might be a good time for them to leave as well, but Dina decides to lighten the mood by putting on an Umm Kulthum song and having Tewfiq repeat his Omar Sharif quote.
 (Note: The unnamed band members on stage play “Haj-Butrus” during the interlude between scenes.)

 Back at Itzik and Iris’s apartment, Simon plays his concerto at Avrum and Itzik’s request.
 Itzik asks Simon why it was never completed, to which Simon replies that his life got too busy after he started it.
 Itzik relates to Simon’s writer’s block with a story about how as a child he missed his own birthday because he had climbed a tree, staying there all day because it was too relaxing to leave.
 Iris retorts that in actuality Itzik is afraid of growing up and is still hiding in his tree, and she grabs her coat and heads for the door.
 When Itzik tries to calm her down, Iris declares that she has fallen out of love with him, and storms outside.